bdsc-tds/mosaic_pilot_study/README.md

             └── SuppFig
 ```

 The analysis for each technology should be run in sequential order based on the naming of files.
 For bash files, only scripts titled main_.sh should be submitted as jobs to high computing clusters.
 Note that path to container should be modified in _.sh files.
+The computing time of each analysis step follows its method.
+For instance, as detailed in cell2location deconvolution, "a Visium sample with 4039 locations and 10241 genes should take about 17-40 minutes, depending on the computer's GPU hardware".

 For visualization, the following code links are mapped to the creation of each figure/supplement figure.